CN-TU/py-outlier-detection-dynamics/README.md

-## Key characteristics of algorithms’ dynamics: evaluation experiments
+## What do anomaly scores actually mean?
+Key characteristics of algorithms' dynamics beyond accuracy

-FIV, Nov 2023
+FIV, Sep 2024, v.2

 Repository to replicate experiments and results in: